 Allegations of Standards Violation

-If you have been alleged of violating the Radford University Standards of Student Conduct (Standards), you will be asked to meet with a staff member in the Office of the Dean of Students.
+If you have been alleged of violating the Radford University Standards of Student Conduct (Standards), you will be asked to meet with a staff member in the Office of the Dean of Students or Residential Life.
 Generally the meeting will follow the outline below:

 - Introductions and getting to know you.